Ha-Tek/Python-projects/README.md

 \lambda_{\max} = 4.
 $$

-The simplex iterations leading to the optimal solution are visualized using animation graphics.
+The simplex steps leading to the optimal solution are presented as an animation.

-### Topics
+### Technologies

+* MATLAB
 * Nelder-Mead optimization
-* Simplex methods
+* `fminsearch`
 * Pairwise Comparison Matrices
 * Eigenvalue optimization
-* Incomplete PCMs
-* Coordinate transformations

 ---

 ## 3. Machine Learning Classification Algorithms

-This project develops machine learning classifiers to predict whether a **loan application will be paid off or not**.
+This project develops a machine learning classifier to predict whether a loan application will be **paid off or not**.

-The historical loan dataset (`loan_train.csv`) is cleaned and prepared before applying several classification algorithms.
+The historical loan application dataset, `loan_train.csv`, is loaded, cleaned, and used to train and evaluate several classification models.

 ### Classification Algorithms

-The following models are implemented:
+The following algorithms are implemented:

-1. **K-Nearest Neighbors (KNN)**
+1. **k-Nearest Neighbors (KNN)**
 2. **Decision Tree**
 3. **Support Vector Machine (SVM)**
 4. **Logistic Regression**

 ### Model Evaluation

-The classifiers are evaluated using appropriate performance metrics, including:
+The performance of each classifier is evaluated using appropriate classification metrics, including:

 * **Jaccard Index**
 * **F1-Score**
 * **Log Loss**

-The objective is to compare the performance of the different classification algorithms and identify the most suitable model for the loan classification problem.
+The results are compared to determine which classification algorithm performs best for the loan prediction problem.

-### Topics
+### Technologies

+* Python
+* pandas
+* NumPy
-* Data preprocessing
+* scikit-learn
-* Supervised learning
+* Machine Learning
 * Classification
-* Model evaluation
-* Scikit-learn

 ---

 ## 4. Pyomo with GLPK, IPOPT, and Gurobi

-This project explores mathematical optimization in Python using **Pyomo** and several optimization solvers.
+This project explores mathematical optimization using **Pyomo**, a Python-based open-source optimization modeling framework.

 ### Pyomo

-[Pyomo](https://www.pyomo.org/) is an open-source Python-based optimization modeling package that supports a wide range of optimization problems, including:
+[Pyomo](https://www.pyomo.org/) supports a wide range of optimization capabilities, including linear, nonlinear, mixed-integer, and other mathematical programming models.

-* Linear programming (LP)
-* Mixed-integer programming (MIP)
-* Nonlinear programming (NLP)
-* Mixed-integer nonlinear programming (MINLP)

 ### GLPK

 [GLPK (GNU Linear Programming Kit)](https://www.gnu.org/software/glpk/) is an open-source solver for:

-* Linear programming
+* Linear Programming (LP)
-* Mixed-integer programming
+* Mixed-Integer Programming (MIP)
 * Related optimization problems

-For users without an academic Gurobi license, GLPK is a useful open-source alternative for many linear and mixed-integer optimization problems.
+For users without an academic Gurobi license, GLPK provides a useful open-source alternative.

 Installation information: